simphotonics/stride/README.md

 ![2D-Array](https://github.com/simphotonics/stride/raw/main/images/array.svg?sanitize=true)

-In order to access the elements of the column with index 1 (highlighted using an orange rectangle), we need to start the iteration at index 1.
-To move to the next element we have to use a step size, or stride, that is equal to the number of columns in the 2D-array.
+In order to access the elements of the column with index 1 (highlighted using a grey rectangle), we need to start the iteration at index 1.
+To move to the next element we have to use a step size, or **stride**, that is equal to the number of columns in the 2D-array.

 ## Usage